keepsuit/laravel-cookie-solution/README.md

 }
 ```

+#### Toggle z-index

+You can change the toggle z-index by changing the `--cs--toggle-z-index` CSS variable.
+The default value is `9999`.

 #### Views

 If you want to customize the views, you can publish them with `php artisan vendor:publish --tag="cookie-solution-views"` and style them however you like.